10 integrated modules

 Green Building.
 A study of the theory and practice of retrofitting existing houses to improve their green performance, eco-friendly materials, eco-development, self-build and eco-innovations.
 With hands on retro-fitting practical.
 Led by Jason Hawkes.

-A 3 week practical experience of building a green building from scratch.
-In 2017 this will be a reciprocal frame Roundhouse with wood and cordwood.
+A 3 week practical experience of building a reciprocal frame Roundhouse with wood and cordwood from scratch.
 We build on community or public projects to our host’s specifications.
 Includes tool safety training.
 Led by Tony Wrench with Simon Crook and Jo Forsyth.

 Creating Change.
 Understanding the psychology of change and how we find the power to tackle global problems from our own front doors onwards.
 Exploring ways to face our fears, be responsive to challenges, build on our strengths and engage ourselves and others in positive action.
 Led by Dr Chris Johnstone and Jewels Wingfield.